KnightOS/sdk/README.md

 # KnightOS SDK

 This is the KnightOS developer SDK.
-To install, simply run `make install` on any Unix system.
+To install, simply run `./setup.py install` on any Unix system.

 Requires Python 3, [genkfs](https://github.com/KnightOS/genkfs), [kpack](https://github.com/KnightOS/kpack), and for Python: docopt, requests, pystache and pyyaml.